alexknips/nextjs-cv/README.md

 # 5. How to Use the Project

 Feel free to use this project according to the MIT license.
 Accredication not required but appreciated.
+Right now the employment and education data returned visually is just objects in the folder https://github.com/alexknips/nextjs-cv/tree/main/src/app/data.
+This can be easily be improved upon to use a different data store.

 # 6. Credits